gregwell/gregwell/projects.md

 - 🤠 This is what I have been learning over the last few years

-- 📝 Only those projects that have at least decent notes or any code
+- 📝 Included only projects that have at least decent notes or any code

 - 🚀 Updating this table let me keep track of my progress